carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 ![folders_dcworkshop.png](../img/folders_dcworkshop.png)

 Here we can see a diagram of how the folders are arranged one inside another.
-In this way, if we think about moving, the path must go as they are ordered.
+In this way, if we think about moving, from dc_workshop to the untrimmed_fastq folder, the path must go as they are ordered:
-For example, if we wanted to go to untrimmed_fastq folder, the path would be:
 ~~~
-cd dc_workshop / data / untrimmed_fastq
+cd dc_workshop/data/untrimmed_fastq
 ~~~
 {: .bash}